commercetools/commercetools-docs-kit/packages/gatsby-theme-docs/README.md

   - `websiteKey` (**required**): the identifier of the website, used for error reporting and similar concerns.
 Usually this value would be the same as the `pathPrefix` without the leading slash and without whitespaces.

+  - `websitePrimaryColor` (_optional_): the primary color to visually identify the website.
+It will be apply to heading H1 elements and the website title in the left navigation.

   - `gaTrackingId` (_optional_): this is the Google Analytics tracking ID.
 For all sites hosted on the `docs.commercetools.com` domain the ID must be: `UA-38285631-3`.

     > For test websites the field should not be set.